patxibocos/patxibocos.github.io/_posts/2019-4-27-intro-to-higher-kinded-types-in-haskell.md

 ageForUser name = fmap age (userByName name)
 ```

-But this will not compile, here we are trying to say: given a String parameter, we want to return a Maybe String in our particular case (a will be the Maybe "hole").
+But this will not compile, here we are trying to say: given a String parameter, we want to return a Maybe String in our particular case (`a` will be the Maybe "hole").
 But we cannot define the function this way as the function return type is open for every type whose kind is (* -> *).
-A client of this function will not have any way to have the concrete type, that's why the compiler even does not allow us doing it.
+A client of this function will not have any way to know the concrete type, that's why the compiler even does not allow us doing it.
 In some way the function type signature does not meet referential transparency (at type level).

 What we are going to do is receive the userByName function as a parameter, so that it will bring us the type: